ivadomed/model-spinal-rootlets/README.md

 On [this repo](https://github.com/ivadomed/utilities) there is also help to run nnUNet commands.

-#How to ewplain FLSEYES labeling ?
+#How to explain FLSEYES labeling ?

 #### i) Reproduce D1a, M1a and D1b, M1b